-I am a social anthropologist with a long-standing research interest in East Africa.
+I am a social anthropologist with a long-standing research interest in interventions that seek to alleviate poverty and ill-health in East Africa.

 I studied at the University of Oxford and Durham University, before receiving my PhD in social anthropology from the University of Cambridge.
 Prior to my current position at the University of Oslo, I was a research fellow at the University of Edinburgh, and before that lectured in social anthropology at the University of Cambridge.

 Postdoctoral Research Fellow, Institute for Health and Society and Centre for Development and the Environment, University of Oslo (European Research Council: 2019-present)

 Co-Investigator, mHEALTH-INNOVATE (led by NIPH), Centre for Development and the Environment, University of Oslo (Norwegian Research Council FRIPRO: 2022-2025)

 Research Fellow, Department of Social Anthropology, University of Edinburgh (Engineering and Physical Sciences Research Council: 2018-2019)

 Teaching Associate, Supervisor and Affiliated Lecturer, Department of Social Anthropology, University of Cambridge (2014-2018)

 Honorary William Wyse Student/Domestic Research Studentship, Department of Social Anthropology, University of Cambridge (2010-2014)

 Accepted/Forthcoming.
 Caring Cash: Money, charity and the urban poor in Kenya.
 Pluto Press (to be published in Spring 2023)

 Peer-reviewed articles, and book chapters